madprops/githop/README.md

 This will match items that contain the defined path inside the URL.
 For instance /code/ will match something/code/myrepo/etc

->level
+>title

-This will match items that contain the right number of slashes.
+This will match with the title content.
-For instance aa/bb/cc will match a level of 3.
+This is the visible text on the items.

 >hours